-One of the most important skills every writer has to master, no matter their genre, is how to craft a mystery in a novel.
+One of the most important skills every writer has to master, no matter their genre, is crafting a great mystery.
 It’s also one of the most misunderstood elements of novel writing.

 The best stories also have smaller secondary and tertiary mysteries that keep the readers turning the pages.

 Mysteries are about people.
-And, in what might seem like a familiar refrain if you read this blog consistently: every mystery starts with a character who wants something.
+And, more specifically: every mystery starts with a character who wants something.

-The character wants the woman to fall in love with him or he wants to catch the killer or he wants to find the truth about what happened or he wants to escape with his life.
-We keep reading to find out if the characters are going to get it.
+The detective wants the femme fatale to fall in love with him or he wants to catch the killer or he wants to find the truth about what happened or he wants to escape with his life.
+We keep reading to find out if the characters are going to get the things they desire.

 This is the heart of every mystery: Is the character going to get what they want?

-The greater the character’s desire to get what they want, the greater the stakes and the consequences of getting it or not getting it; the greater the obstacles and intrigue and the longer things linger . . . the greater the mystery.
-Basically, we’re reading to find out if something a character wants is going to happen.
+The greater the character’s desire to get what they want, the greater the stakes and the consequences of getting it or not getting it, the greater the obstacles and intrigue and the amount of effort the characters expends, and the longer things linger: the greater the mystery.
+Basically, we’re reading to find out if something a character badly wants is going to happen.

 Let’s break that down into word math: